top of page

 Day 13 - May 12th - Today we make a full day of enjoying the Jungfrau Experience.
 The experience includes traveling to Europe’s Highest Railway Station at an altitude 6,762 feet called Kleine Scheidegg.
 From here we take the Cogwheel Train to the Summit of the Jungfrau at 11,332 feet where we will have spectacular views of the surrounding mountains and on a clear day can see into Germany and France.
 Looking west you will see the Largest Glacier of Europe, the Aletsch Glacier.
 As one of the Bernese Oberland’s ultimate excursions, the Jungfraujoch is truly an unforgettable experience.
 After taking in the spectacular views we will find some lunch before visiting the Ice Palace with its many ice sculptures to admire.
 There is also a Lindt Swiss Chocolate Heaven and the Alpine Sensation, a moving walkway with images, light and music and a lift that takes you 350 feet further up to the Sphinx Observatory where you can enjoy a 360° view from both the terrace and from the comfort of a building with panoramic windows!
 After a full days outing we return to Grindelwald.
 Dinner and Overnight Grindelwald.
 (B,L,D)

-Day 14 - May 13th - We will travel along Thunnersee or Lake Thun this morning on our way to Oberhoven Castle.
+Day 14 - May 13th - This morning we leave Grindelwald behind and will eventually end up north of Bern.
+We will travel along Thunnersee or Lake Thun this morning on our way to Oberhoven Castle.
 The impressive keep of the former fortress of Oberhofen was likely built in the early 13th Century, but in the 14th Century, it belonged to the Habsburgs and then later on the Scharnachthal Dynasty.
 In 1844 the castle was bought and converted to a summer residence by the aristocratic Pourtalès Family from Neuchatel and Prussia and that is what we will see today.
 The Castle Park is one of the most magnificent Gardens in the Alpine region with its striking tree formations, exotic wood plants, covered walkway and colourful flower parterres.
-We will Lunch in the Castle Restaurant before returning to Bern, Capital of Switzerland where you will have some time to explore before dinner.
+We make our way to Switzerland's Capitol City, Bern, where you will have some time to find some lunch on your own and then explore the city.
 The medieval air of this city with its many fountains, sandstone facades, narrow streets and historic towers is unique with its old town round which the River Aare flows.
 The boutiques, bars and cabaret stages of the old town, some of which are located in vaulted cellars, and the small street cafés attract locals as well as a lot of tourists.
-Overnight Bern.
-(B,L,D)
+We then travel just a short way to our accommodation where we get settled in before we meet for dinner.
+Dinner and Overnight Oberhof.
+(B,D)

 Day 17 - May 16th - This morning we return you to the Geneva International Airport for your journey home.
 (B)